 |Tax Rate (basic rate)||20%||7.5%|

-How Do You Pay Dividend Tax?
+How Do You Pay Tax on Dividends?

-Up to £10,000 in dividends
+Tax on Dividend Income Up to £10,000

 If you receive up to £10,000 in dividends and have a PAYE job, then you don’t need to register for self-assessment.
-Instead, you can contact HMRC on 0300 200 3300 and ask them to adjust your tax code, so your tax is taken out from your salary at source.
+Instead, you can call HMRC on 0300 200 3300 and ask them to adjust your tax code, so that any tax you owe is taken out of your payslip.

-If you are not employed and earn more than the dividend allowance, you’ll need to submit a tax return.
+If you are not employed and earn more than the dividend allowance, you’ll need to fill in a tax return.
 You’ll need to register for self-assessment to do this by 5 October following the tax year you started receiving dividends or you went over the UK dividend allowance.

-If you haven’t already done so, you’ll need to register with HMRC so you can submit a tax return to declare your income and pay any tax you owe.
+If you earn more than £10,000 then you’ll need to fill in a tax return to declare your income and pay any tax you owe.
 Again, you’ll need to register for self-assessment by 5 October following the tax year you started receiving dividends or you went over the UK dividend allowance.

 If you are running a Limited Company then you’ll need to make sure you comply with the legal requirements when you pay a dividend, even though it is to yourself.
 You’ll need to issue paperwork to support your dividend including:

 - Holding a directors meeting to declare the dividend;